 You are best placed to spot specific behaviours, or trigger points for your child.
 Perhaps keep a diary about your concerns so that you can discuss this with the people supporting your child.

 If you are worried about your child’s development, you can talk to nursery or pre-school workers, teachers or a Special Educational Needs Co-ordinator (SENCo) about the support for your child needs.
-Every school has a SENCo who is responsible for all SEND services within their school, and are there for parents, carers and families to talk to if they have any questions or concerns.
+Every school has a SENCo who is responsible for all SEND services within their school, and is there for parents, carers and families to talk to if they have any questions or concerns.

 Your school or early years setting can help; they can also get more support from other professionals such as:

-- Babcock LDP have advisory teachers who support schools Educational Psychologists who support children
+- Babcock LDP have advisory teachers who support schools Educational Psychologists who support children and young people

 - Children and Family Health Devon (CFHD) have health professionals and therapists who support children’s health needs